Earlier this year, CB Insights analysed 101 startups post-mortem to know why startups fail, and the number 1 reason has nothing to do with technology.

-If your business is looking to increase sales and improve your ROI, finding the right product/market fit will set the pace for how it survives the current competitive landscape.
+Finding the right product-market fit will set the pace for how it survives the current competitive landscape.

 More than having a great product, you have to anticipate the current need of your audience in order to resonate with them and become relevant.